Back to Top

 Subjects: Abolitionists--United States; African American abolitionists; Antislavery movements--United States; Slavery; United States--History--19th century

-Keywords: bondage; conspiracy; Declaration of Independence; England; freedom; freedom; Fugitive Slave Bill; government; law; Missouri Compromise; Port-au-Prince; St. Domingo
+Keywords: bondage; conspiracy; Declaration of Independence; England; freedom; Fugitive Slave Bill; government; law; Missouri Compromise; Port-au-Prince; St. Domingo

 Publication type: Newspapers; Speeches